How to Visit Grand Teton National Park and Jackson Hole in One Day (Itinerary)

 - Highlights: Pristine alpine lake, diverse wildlife, beautiful scenery

 - Description: The Phelps Lake Hike begins at the Death Canyon Trailhead and winds its way through a picturesque forest, gradually descending towards the shores of Phelps Lake.
 Along the way, hikers are treated to glimpses of the Tetons towering in the distance and the opportunity to spot wildlife such as deer, moose, and eagles.
-Upon reaching the lake, take a moment to soak in the tranquility of its crystal-clear waters and pristine surroundings.
-For the adventurous, consider extending your hike by exploring the nearby Phelps Lake Overlook or continuing on to the mouth of Death Canyon for even more stunning views.

 - Hidden Falls and Inspiration Point: